baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 **[Day 04: Develop a Virtual Network Hub for Private AKS on Azure](/posts/az-04-pulumi-private-aks-hub-vnet-development)**

 Now that we've established secure credential management and centralized logging, the next step is to build out the virtual network hub for a private AKS environment.
-In the next post, we'll dive into hands-on coding for developing the Hub VNet, which is essential for scaling our AKS infrastructure.
+In this article, We'll walk through the process of developing the first Hub VNet for a private AKS environment using Pulumi.

 ---